CI/CD for PHP Projects: Getting Started

 Notifying on Build Failures

 Add notifications so your team learns immediately when a build fails rather than discovering problems hours later.
-Slack integration works well for this purpose, sending alerts to a dedicated channel where the whole team can see them.
+Slack integration works well for this purpose, sending alerts to a dedicated channel where the whole team can see them and respond quickly.

 - name: Notify Slack on failure